Progressive Christian author Rachel Held Evans, 37, dies

 Bessey said Evans challenged the evangelical community by addressing sexism and racism and “championing voices of people who have been marginalized in the church,” including the LGBTQ community.

-A resident of Dayton, Tennessee, Evans’ books include “Faith Unraveled,” ‘’A Year of Biblical Womanhood,” and “Searching for Sunday.”
+Evans was a resident of Dayton, Tennessee.
+Her books include “Faith Unraveled,” ‘’A Year of Biblical Womanhood,” and “Searching for Sunday.”
 Evans’ website said she wrote about “faith, doubt and life in the Bible Belt.”

 Evans served on former President Barack Obama’s Advisory Council on Faith-Based and Neighborhood Partnerships.
 She spoke at churches, conferences and universities around the country.